The Douro Valley

 One question many visitors ask is about the types of wines that are produced?
 In the valley, not only port wine is made.
 The Douro Valley also produces some of the best red and white wines in Portugal and the world.

-Visiting the Douro Valley from Porto
+Visiting the Douro Valley Region from Porto

 In Porto, you can visit the cellars, learn how the wines are produced, and enjoy a Port Wine tasting session.